rackerlabs/scantron/README.md

 ## Hardware Requirements

-* Agent: If you plan on compiling masscan on an agent, you'll need at least 1024 MB of memory.
+* Engine: If you plan on compiling masscan on an engine, you'll need at least 1024 MB of memory.
 It fails to build with only 512 MB.
-If you do not want to build masscan, set `install_masscan_on_agent` to `False` in `ansible-playbooks/group_vars/all`
+If you do not want to build masscan, set `install_masscan_on_engine` to `False` in `ansible-playbooks/group_vars/all`

-* Master: 512 MB of memory was the smallest amount successfully tested, however, if you plan on processing large scan files (using the scripts found in `master/scan_results`: `masscan_json_to_csv.py`, `nmap_to_csv.py` or `xml_to_json_nmap_results.py`), you'll need more memory.
+* Console: 512 MB of memory was the smallest amount successfully tested, however, if you plan on processing large scan files (using the scripts found in `console/scan_results`: `masscan_json_to_csv.py`, `nmap_to_csv.py` or `xml_to_json_nmap_results.py`), you'll need more memory.

 ## Ansible Deployment Server and Initial Setup